Willcox-Research-Group/rom-operator-inference-Python3/docs/content/contributing/testing.md

 Before you can test your code, it must be free of syntax error and conform to the style guide.
 We follow [PEP 8](https://www.python.org/dev/peps/pep-0008/) and other standard Python formatting guidelines.
 These are enforced by [`flake8`](https://flake8.pycqa.org/en/latest/), a common Python [linter](https://en.wikipedia.org/wiki/Lint_(software)).
-The linter does not alter the code: it checks that code satisfies a specified style guide and sometimes identifies syntax and other errors.
+The linter does not alter the code; it only checks that code satisfies a specified style guide and sometimes identifies syntax and other errors.

 To use the linter, run `make lint` in the command line from the root folder of the repository.
 If your code passes, you will see the following.